Free test

 Am I tone deaf?
 Take the test

-Hear two notes, tell which is higher.
+Take the test right here: hear two notes, tell which is higher.
 The gap shrinks as you go, finding the smallest pitch difference you can reliably hear.
 Spoiler: real tone deafness is rare — only about 1.5% of people — so this is usually a pleasant surprise.
 Free, in your browser.

 Vocalify High or Low test: a Replay button plays two notes and asks whether the second note is higher or lower, with Higher and Lower buttons and three lives.